varadha-vignesh/ISP/README.md

 # ISP
-A simple image signal processing using Python
+A simple image signal processing pipeline using Python